t-oz/ams560-fall24-group26/README.md

 **Step 4: Run evaluation of AI query generation**

 Go through query_eval.ipynb and run the cells iteratively.
 This also requires an Azure key that we cannot post publicly.
+To run the RDF performance tests, run python perf/kg.py and download the results to a file of your choice.
+To run the Neo4j tests, Run python kg_neo4j.py.
+Note: This requires a database connection to neo4j with the database loaded with the data.
+The notebook temp.ipynb contains the code to generate our performance plots.

 **Step 5: Discharge Summary Keyword Extraction and Hallucination Reduction**